Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 ### Ingress configuration

-The above is a quick and simple way of gaining access to Flagsmith, but in many cases will need to configure ingress to work with an ingress controller.
+The above is a quick way of gaining access to Flagsmith, but in many cases you will need to configure ingress to work with an ingress controller.

 #### Port forwarding